Sleep Apnea Treatment in Pasadena, TX

 - Easy to clean and store

-- Your dentist and doctor will work together to manage your sleep apnea and snoring.
+- Your sleep apnea dentist near Houston and doctor will work together to manage your sleep apnea and snoring.
 At your initial visit, you will learn about the benefits of dental treatment.
 You will receive information on the cost of therapy and possible side effects.

 - You will undergo a clinical evaluation that involves an assessment of your jaw, teeth, tongue, and airway.
 An x-ray may be taken of your mouth.